State and Local Tax Areas That Can Offer Cash Flow Opportunities

 If you think you can reduce your property tax obligations, here’s a list of considerations:

-• Examine fixed asset listings.
-If the tangible or intangible property is out-of-service, under-utilized, or its usefulness is impacted by trending factors, an asset review will help determine the correct value and taxability of the property.
+- Examine fixed asset listings.
+If the tangible or intangible property is out-of-service, under-utilized, or its usefulness is impacted by trending factors, an asset review can help determine the correct value and taxability of the property.

-Prior to the COVID-19 outbreak, business expenditures on new equipment, buildings, software, and other assets were strong.
-Many jurisdictions provide exemptions, exclusions, deferrals, or credits for companies that purchase assets for certain uses and locations, including manufacturing, medical, pollution control, designated Enterprise Zones, resale, research and development, aerospace, farming, international purchases, and many others.
+Prior to the pandemic, business expenditures on new equipment, buildings, software, and other assets were strong.
+Many jurisdictions provided exemptions, exclusions, deferrals, or credits for companies that purchased assets for certain uses and locations, including manufacturing, medical, pollution control, designated enterprise zones, resale, research and development, aerospace, farming, and many others.

 When the economy was roaring forward, a number of these exemptions, deferrals, or credits were likely overlooked.
-With cash flow now the priority for most, companies that have made substantial business purchases can now seek to recoup the sales and global indirect taxes associated with these purchases.
+With cash flow the priority for most, companies that have made substantial business purchases can now seek to recoup the taxes associated with these purchases.

 Opportunities

-Companies with qualifying expenditures can apply for sales, gross receipts, or value-added tax refunds with their taxing jurisdictions, or in some cases, can accelerate refund timing by filing with their vendor.
-Reviewing past expenditures and identifying opportunities can result in companies saving material sales and global indirect tax.
+Companies with qualifying expenditures can apply for sales, use, or gross receipts tax refunds with their taxing jurisdictions, or in some cases, can accelerate refund timing by filing with their vendor.
+Reviewing past expenditures and identifying opportunities can result in companies saving material indirect tax.

 Next Steps

-• Review the timing of purchases to verify that refund claims are protected against any jurisdictional imposed statute of limitations that would cause eligible refunds to expire.
+- Review the timing of purchases to verify refund claims are protected against jurisdictional imposed statute of limitations that would cause eligible refunds to expire

-Prior to COVID 19, certain companies have been operating in taxable income and have paid tax to state and local taxing jurisdictions.
-However, due to COVID-19, many are operating in loss or have had substantial operational change in their business.
+Prior to the impacts of the pandemic, certain companies operated in taxable income positions and paid tax to state and local taxing jurisdictions.
+However, since 2020, many are operating in loss positions or have had substantial operational changes in their business.
 These events should be evaluated for their impact to collect previously paid tax via refund claims from state and local taxing jurisdictions.

 Opportunities